stark-t/PAI/scripts/cluster/readme.md

 Might it be that having max of RAM/node is important for data caching?
 Note that `--mem-per-cpu=16G` didn't work with the curent SBATCH header structure.

+`#SBATCH --time=50:00:00`: Requested time, e.g. `50:00:00` = 50 hours.
+One needs to have an estimation of how much a cluster job can last.
+Better overestimate because the Slurm Workload Manager will automatically kill any job when it reaches its time limit.

+`#SBATCH --output=/home/sc.uni-leipzig.de/sv127qyji/PAI/scripts/cluster/logs_train_jobs/%j.log`: The path for storing the <job-id>.log file.
+Make sure this path exists beforing running a script because an incorrect or unexisting path will not trigger an error.

+`#SBATCH --error=/home/sc.uni-leipzig.de/sv127qyji/PAI/scripts/cluster/logs_train_jobs/%j.err`: Same as above, but for the <job-id>.err file.

+`#SBATCH --mail-type=BEGIN,TIME_LIMIT,END`: Email options.
+Instruct the Slurm Workload Manager to send emails regarding when a job starts after being put in the waiting list (`BEGIN`), if it reached the time limit (`TIME_LIMIT`) and if it ended (`END`).

+More details about the Slurm options can be found at https://slurm.schedmd.com/sbatch.html

+## `train.py` options

-Note that, all absolute paths (except in the SBATCH header) in a job script can also be written relative to the home directory with the tilda symbol.
+Note that, all absolute paths in a job script (except in the SBATCH header) can also be written relative to the home directory with the tilde (~) symbol.
 For example:
 ```bash
 # /home/sc.uni-leipzig.de/sv127qyji/PAI/detectors/yolov5 can be written as
 # ~/PAI/detectors/yolov5
 ```

-## `train.py` options

 In a job *.sh script, when calling `train.py`, you have these options: